minakamoto/pcshscr2023/docs/xr/students/README.md

   - [Learn Chemistry in VR? - FUTUCLASS](https://www.youtube.com/shorts/dxCw1NbXijs)
     - Using XR to learn chemistry interactively.
 - [Example of teachers and students creating their own XR apps for learning](https://creator.cluster.mu/2023/07/11/interview-afrotty/)
-  - Above, [Cluster](https://cluster.mu) is used.
+  - The platform used above is [Cluster](https://cluster.mu).
 It is one of the virtual social networking sites.
 You can not only participate in the prepared space, but also create your own XR space.